Unfulfilled Christian religious predictions: Anglican Church

-In volume II of The Prophetic Faith of Our Fathers, author Leroy Edwin Froom writes about a prominent Anglican prelate, who made a relevant prediction:Edwin Sandys (1519–1588), Archbishop of York and Primate of England was born in Lancashire...
+In volume II of The Prophetic Faith of Our Fathers, author Leroy Edwin Froom wrote about a prominent Anglican prelate, who predicted:Edwin Sandys (1519–1588), Archbishop of York and Primate of England was born in Lancashire...
 Sandys says, "Now, as we know not the day and time, so let us be assured that this coming of the Lord is near.
 He is not slack, as we do count slackness.
 That it is at hand, it may be probably gathered out of the Scriptures in diverse places.
 The signs mentioned by Christ in the Gospel which should be the foreshewers of this terrible day, are almost all fulfilled."

 Assemblies of God Church

-During World War I, The Weekly Evangel, an official publication of the Assemblies of God, carried this prediction: "We are not yet in the Armageddon struggle proper, but at its commencement, and it may be, if students of prophecy read the signs aright, that Christ will come before the present war closes, and before Armageddon...The war preliminary to Armageddon, it seems, has commenced."
+During World War I, The Weekly Evangel, an official publication of the Assemblies of God, predicted: "We are not yet in the Armageddon struggle proper, but at its commencement, and it may be, if students of prophecy read the signs aright, that Christ will come before the present war closes, and before Armageddon...The war preliminary to Armageddon, it seems, has commenced."
 Other editions speculated that the end would come no later than 1934 or 1935.

 Calvary Chapel

 The founder of the Calvary Chapel system, Chuck Smith, published the book End Times in 1979.
 On the jacket of his book, Smith is called a "well known Bible scholar and prophecy teacher".
-In this book he wrote:
+In the book he wrote:

-This same viewpoint was published by the popular pastor Hal Lindsey in his widely published book The Late Great Planet Earth.
+The pastor Hal Lindsey published the same view in his book, The Late Great Planet Earth.

+Catholic Church

+In 1771, Bishop Charles Walmesley (under the pen name "Signor Pastorini") published his "General History of the Christian Church from Her Birth to Her Final Triumphant State in Heaven Chiefly Deduced from the Apocalypse of St. John the Apostle and Evangelist".
+In it he described a fifth age of the Church as a duration of 300 years, beginning with the Protestant Reformation in 1520 or 1525.
+This was widely interpreted as predicting the downfall of Protestantism by 1825.
+Four years later, the Roman Catholic Relief Act 1829 ended the process of Catholic Emancipation throughout the United Kingdom of Great Britain and Ireland.